Parkjunghoons2/papago_deeplearning_test/README.md

 ### Accuracy
 ### Used Accuracy for evaluation metric
 ### The target sequence is zero padded to match the max length.
+### Therefore, accuracy can cause unbalance problems because there are many zero padded tokens, but accuracy was used because the model was not trained by putting a mask on the target sequence.